 }

-$ aws configure set credential_process "/opt/bin/aws-creds-helper --profile developer" --profile developer
+$ aws configure set credential_process "/usr/local/bin/aws-creds-helper --profile developer" --profile developer

-Use either a full path or a base file name that is already in PATH.
-Do not use $HOME, %USERPROFILE%, or ~ in the saved command string.
-If a path or argument contains spaces, wrap only that path or argument in double quotes.
+Use a full path or a helper name that is already in PATH.
+Do not use $HOME, %USERPROFILE%, or ~ inside the configured command string.

-$ aws configure get credential_process --profile developer /opt/bin/aws-creds-helper --profile developer
+$ aws configure get credential_process --profile developer /usr/local/bin/aws-creds-helper --profile developer

 $ aws configure export-credentials --profile developer --format process